 Avoidant – 25 percent of the population

-Combinations, such as Secure-Anxious or Anxious-Avoidant are 3-5 percent of the population.
-To determine your style, take this quiz designed by researcher R. Chris Fraley, PhD.
+Combinations such as Secure-Anxious or Anxious-Avoidant are 3-5 percent of the population.

-Anxious Attachment.
-You want to be close and are able to be intimate.
+You want to be close and intimate.
 To maintain a positive connection, you give up your needs to please and accommodate your partner.
 But because you don’t get your needs met, you become unhappy.
 You’re preoccupied with the relationship and highly attuned to your partner, worrying that he or she wants less closeness.
 You often take things personally with a negative twist and project negative outcomes.
 This could be explained by brain differences that have been detected among people with anxious attachments.

 To alleviate your anxiety, you may play games or manipulate your partner to get attention and reassurance by withdrawing, acting out emotionally, not returning calls, provoking jealousy, or by threatening to leave.
 You may also become jealous of his or her attention to others and call or text frequently, even when asked not to.